+DRC has one of the least developed road networks in the world.
 Approximately 85% of the agricultural produce sold in wholesale and retail markets in Kinshasa arrives by boat.
-With a sparse road network, the Congo River is a crucial economic artery connecting the country’s vast interior with Kinshasa and providing smallholder farmers access to urban markets.
+With a sparse road network, the Congo River is a crucial economic artery, connecting the country’s vast interior with Kinshasa and providing smallholder farmers access to urban markets.
 As a result of population growth and urbanisation, demand for river transport services is growing exponentially.
-ELAN RDC is addressing a number of systemic constraints to strengthen the river transport sector.

 Our successful pilot in Basankusu demonstrated that river transporters can achieve a 200% increase in produce transported to Kinshasa.
-We have facilitated new forms of collaboration between river transporters to build their capacity to access investment and working capital, to grow their operations, as well as to advocate more effectively for the eradication of business-constraining illegal taxes.
-Finally, we are providing technical assistance to develop a market information system and warehouses to enable traders in Equateur province to communicate transportation needs to river transport operators.
+We have facilitated new forms of collaboration between river transporters.
+This has allowed transporters to build their capacity, to access investment and working capital financing, to grow their operations, and to advocate more effectively through public-private dialogue for the eradication of business-constraining illegal taxes.
+We also provide technical assistance on the development of a market information system and warehouses to enable traders in Equateur province to communicate transportation needs to river transport operators.

 CASE STUDY: ACOBA Traders’ Association

 The Congo River and its tributaries act as major supply routes to the capital, Kinshasa, and serve as the principal means of income for millions of poor households throughout the DRC.
 After conducting studies in key trading areas, ÉLAN RDC discovered that potential volumes are not being transported due to issues including poor communication between traders and transporters and lack of storage facilities for agricultural produce near the river.

 This was very evident for Basankusu, a town on the Lulonga River, a tributary of the Congo River.
 Despite being a vibrant production centre consisting of 30,000 households, it was serviced by only eight boats in 2013.